S.L. Benfica (roller hockey)

 Sport Lisboa e Benfica (/pt/), commonly known as Benfica, is a professional roller hockey team based in Lisbon, Portugal.

-Founded in 1917, Benfica play in the Portuguese first division, having won 24 league titles.
-Moreover, they have won 15 Portuguese Cups, nine Portuguese Super Cups, one 1947 Cup and four Elite Cup.
+Founded in 1917, Benfica play in the Portuguese First Division, having won 25 league titles.
+Moreover, they have won 15 Portuguese Cups, nine Portuguese Super Cups, one 1947 Cup and three Elite Cup.

-Internationally, Benfica have won, among other trophies, two CERH European League, two CERS Cup, three CERH Continental Cup, two Intercontinental Cup and one Golden Cup.
+Internationally, Benfica have won, among other trophies, two WSE Champions League, two WSE Cup, three Continental Cup, two Intercontinental Cup, one CERH Ciudad de Vigo Tournament, one Nations Cup and one Golden Cup.

 History

 First years

 Benfica's roller hockey section was founded in 1917, making it one of the earliest roller hockey clubs in Portugal.
 The team achieved its first success in 1925–26, winning the Campeonato Regional de Lisboa, the top competition disputed at the time.
 Following this triumph, the club won the seven subsequent regional titles.

 Benfica's first participation in the national First Division came in 1944–45, finishing fourth in their debut season.